-Whole class feedback ensures that common misconceptions and general points for improvement are continuously identified and promptly acted upon over the subsequent lessons.
-This could be through whole class marking, where by the children respond to the feedback in purple pen/pencil or through targeted starter activities surrounding the misconception.
+Whole class feedback ensures that common misconceptions and general points for improvement are continuously identified and acted upon.
+It is expected that children respond to whole class feedback in purple pen, and that the majority of lessons, begin with whole class feedback; particularly in English and maths.

-4.5 Self- and Peer- and Shared Marking
+4.4 Self- and Peer- and Shared Marking